 WordPerfect for DOS can be run under Windows XP (or Vista or Windows 7) in two different ways on recent Intel-based Macintosh computers: either (a) through Apple's Boot Camp or (b) through "virtualization" software such as Parallels Desktop or VMware Fusion.
 (If you do not know what "virtualization" software is, see the description on another page.)
 Choose between either:

-(a) Boot Camp, a built-in feature of OS X 10.5 "Leopard" and 10.6 "Snow Leopard", which lets you convert your Macintosh into a dual-boot machine that can run both the Mac OS and Windows (either XP or Vista, depending on which one you choose to install).
+(a) Boot Camp, a built-in feature of all recent OS X versions, which lets you convert your Macintosh into a dual-boot machine that can run both the Mac OS and Windows (either XP or Vista, depending on which one you choose to install).
 You can decide whether to boot your machine into OS X or into Windows.
 When you boot your machine into Windows through Boot Camp, your Macintosh acts as a standard Windows machine, just like any other Windows machine, and your Mac programs will not be available until you reboot the system to the Mac OS.

 See the further notes about WPDOS under Boot Camp in the separate Boot Camp section on this page.